NabeehaAliii/Cloud-Projects/Cloud_Mini_Projects/StaticWebsiteRoute53/Architecture/Readme.md

 This color-coding helps distinguish between the DNS resolution and the final connection to the hosted website on S3, making it easier to follow the process step by step.

----

-### **Additional Notes for the README**:
-- **IAM**: For uploading the files to the S3 bucket, an IAM user with appropriate permissions is used to manage the bucket and enable static website hosting.
-- **Route 53 Hosted Zone**: Be sure to configure the **TTL (Time to Live)** in Route 53 to control the caching behavior of the DNS records.
-- **Security**: If necessary, implement bucket policies or access control lists (ACLs) to secure access to your S3 bucket.

----